mihai-gabriel1/Healthcare-Cabinet-Website/README.md

 # Healthcare-Cabinet-Website

-A fully responsive website done for a Healthcare Cabinet, done using HTML, CSS, and Javascript, along with the Bootstrap 5 framework.
+A fully responsive website done for a Medical Clinic based in Bucharest, Romania.
+The project have been done using HTML, CSS, and Javascript, along with the Bootstrap 5 framework.